pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 In this step you've learned about:

-- Android TV and it's concepts
+- Android TV and its concepts
 - The codelab `checkpoint_0` base
 - How to connect to Android TV devices and deploy APKs